 Honor Guard

-The Benton County Sheriff’s Office (BCSO) Honor Guard is a ceremonial unit and the formal representation of the Sheriff.
-Formed in 2015, the Honor Guard performs ceremonial duties at the direction of the Sheriff.
-These may include participating in law enforcement funerals, memorial ceremonies, color (flag) presentations, parades, and other special events.
-In their inaugural appearance, the Honor Guard participated in the line of duty memorial service for Coos County Deputy Gil Datan.
+The Benton County Sheriff’s Office (BCSO) Honor Guard serves as a ceremonial unit and the formal representation of the Sheriff.
+Founded in 2015, the Honor Guard carries out ceremonial duties under the direction of the Sheriff.
+These duties include law enforcement funerals, memorial ceremonies, color (flag) presentations, parades, and other special events.
+Notably, the Honor Guard made its inaugural appearance at the line-of-duty memorial service for Coos County Deputy Gil Datan.

 The Honor Guard Unit